Cyril Kenneth Bird, CBE (1887-1965), known as ‘Fougasse’

-A good sportsman, especially at rugby, ‘he would have been certain of his cap for Scotland’ had he not been knocked unconscious during the final international trials in 1913 (Peter Mellini, in Matthew and Harrison 2004, vol 5, page 819).
+A good sportsman, especially at rugby, ‘he would have been certain of his cap for Scotland’ had he not been knocked unconscious during the final international trials in 1913 (Peter Mellini, ODNB, page 819).

 Becoming a machine-gun instructor in the Artists’ Rifles (1904-8) and working at Rosyth naval base (1909-14), Bird served in the Royal Engineers in the First World War.
 However, he was invalided out when shot in the spine at Gallipoli (1915).
 As a result, he was unable to continue in his chosen profession of engineer and turned instead to illustration, strengthening his talents by taking a correspondence course with Percy Bradshaw’s Press Art School.
-He was encouraged in this by his wife, the painter and printmaker, Mary Holden Bird.
-(They would hold four joint shows at the Fine Art Society in the period 1924-33.)
+He was encouraged in this by his wife, the painter and printmaker, Mary Holden Bird (née Caldwell), whom he had married in 1914. (he and his wife would hold four joint shows at the Fine Art Society in the period 1924-33.)